Worship Leader Boot Camp

 *Nine Reasons People Aren’t Singing in Worship and What to Do about It: Congregations are increasingly turning into masses of spectators rather than active participants.
 What can we do to reverse this trend in our churches and help our congregations really participate and sing?

-*Transitioning your Worship without Dividing the Church: Churches all over the world end up with ugly conflict and division over worship change because they transition for wrong reasons or in a conflict-causing manner.
+*Transitioning your Worship without Dividing the Church (or Leading Change in Worship): Churches all over the world end up with ugly conflict and division over worship change because they transition for wrong reasons or in a conflict-causing manner.
 As God leads us to transition our church’s times of corporate worship, how can that be done in a healthy, unifying manner?
 (This class seems to be extremely needed in so many of our churches today.)

 Worship Summit, Part One: Many churches are struggling to determine what their church’s corporate worship should look like in their setting.
 Many are encountering worship conflict.
 This three-part seminar explores factors that should be considered in this quest.
 See information above about the Worship Summit event.
 This is a breakout class that would require people to attend all three sessions since each builds upon the previous and is tied together at the end.